 Symonds & Tattersall (2010) American Naturalist 176: 188-197

 Prospective students will need to apply for an Australian Postgraduate Award scholarships through Deakin University.
-The deadline for domestic (Australian and New Zealand) students is 31st October and for international students it is 31st July.
+These are sillily competitive.
 Applicants for the PhD program must have a first class honours or master’s degree and a good academic record.
-Other evidence of research experience and output is advantageous.
+Other evidence of research experience and output is, basically these days, essential.
 If you are interested in joining my lab, please send me an email expression of interest, explaining your background research interests and including a CV complete with academic transcripts and the names of two referees.

 Dr. Matthew Symonds firstname.lastname@example.org